csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-144.md

 [[Costi]] asks [[Samuel]] if he would be comfortable touching the ruby stake to find out what it's doing, but refuses to do it himself.

 We discuss that the 5 bodies who have the stakes in them but no bones have stakes that are now inert, they do not have purple cores, and the runes on the side are all different.
+They seem like failed experts. ses to do it himself.

+We discuss that the 5 bodies who have the stakes in them but no bones have stakes that are now inert, they do not have purple cores, and the runes on the side are all different.
 They seem like failed experts.

 The silver alloy spike is a magical metal (like adamantine or mithril) as a portion capture within it, however seems mostly silver and there's another metal in it like copper, bronze, or gold.